-Argument: Surface <name>
+Argument: Surface <name> Default: No default

-17.6.1.5 <base-contact>
+18.6.1.5 <base-contact>

 Description: Optional name of the base HCC of a reservoir.
 This is the OWC for oil reservoirs and the GWC or GOC for gas reservoirs.
 This surface must be a free surface (Section 13).
-Note that either this surface or the <base-surface> must be specified.
+Note that either this surface or the Specified must be specified.

-Argument: Surface <name>
+Argument: Surface < name > Default: No default

-17.6.1.6 <area-file>
+18.6.1.6 <area-file>

 Description: File with a unique area number (integer) for every area (segment, license, political territory, etc.) of interest.
-The area numbers are represented as real numbers with decimal point (-1.0, 0.0, 1.0, 2.0, ...).
+The area numbers are represented as real numbers with decimal point $(-1.0, 0.0, 1.0, 2.0, \ldots)$.
 Volumes will be recorded separately for every non-negative area number presented in the grid.
 Areas with negative area numbers are ignored.
 Non-integer area numbers are ignored.